Find Grad Schools

 67% Women

 University of Kentucky comes in at #19 on our list of the most popular colleges offering doctor's degrees in experimental psychology.
 Each year, around 29,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,849 per year, while in-state graduate students, on average, pay $12,967 per year.
+The average in-state tuition for full-time undergraduates is $11,496 per year, while in-state graduate students, on average, pay $12,583 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in experimental psychology from UK.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 Below are some popular majors that are similar to experimental psychology that offer doctor’s degrees.